Hectic pace of Spanish bank deals to slow after Barclays sale

 Spanish banks are also coming under pressure to open up to outside investors, helping to improve transparency in an industry once heavily populated by unlisted savings banks.

-The Spanish state will also be looking to sell more shares in government-controlled Bankia, though it is holding off until at least the results of the European stress tests in October.
+The Spanish state will also be looking to sell more shares in government-controlled Bankia (BKIA.MC), though it is holding off until at least the results of the European stress tests in October.

 FUNDS ALSO CIRCLING

-Caixabank, already one of the most acquisitive banks during the crisis alongside Sabadell, has already flagged there could be deals again in a more distant future, when banks have digested the past four years of mergers.
+Caixabank, already one of the most acquisitive banks during the crisis alongside Sabadell (SABE.MC), has already flagged there could be deals again in a more distant future, when banks have digested the past four years of mergers.

 Caixabank Chief Executive Gonzalo Gortazar told analysts on a conference call on Monday that, within a three-year view, he expected "some additional transactions" in the sector.